 One of the most interesting and sobering stops is the Best Farm, which is quite easy to access if you’re approaching the park from Urbana Pike/MD-355.
 This property has a very unique history: Victoire Vincendière, a single woman from what is now Haiti, established L’Hermitage plantation here in 1798 and operated it with the nearly 90 enslaved people.
 Archaeologists from the National Park Service and University of Maryland have conducted digs on this property in recent years, uncovering a number of previously unrecorded buildings and providing a more complete picture of life on the farm for dozens of enslaved workers.

-The park’s Visitor Center is currently closed due to COVID, but the trails remain open.
-Have no fear if you need to use a restroom: Monocacy is just a short drive from downtown Frederick and the commercial corridor of MD-355.
+The park’s Visitor Center is currently open Thursday-Monday from 9-5 pm; trails are available to explore every day.
+The battlefield is a short drive from downtown Frederick and the commercial corridor of MD-355.
 My family’s go-to spots for a quick bite are McCutcheon’s Apple Products and Attaboy Beer, Black Hog BBQ, and Pretzel & Pizza Creations.

 If you love to visit the Amish country of Lancaster County in Pennsylvania, check out Maryland’s Washington County